Diversity and Inclusion

-We want to improve representation of women in leadership and managerial positions.
-We also aim to increase the number of females in managerial positions to 38% by end of 2021.
+We want to improve representation of women in strategic and managerial positions.
 To achieve these goals two programs were launched at Group level: Lioness Acceleration Program, an 18-month journey for female senior managers that is supported through mentoring and coaching and by a panel of international experts on leadership topics, and Elevate, a 12-week program for female managers including six webinars and two live sessions.

 These two Gender programs are complemented by more than 60 actions aunched at local level, such as Women Mentoring and STEM Women Recruitment Programs.

 We are committed to equal pay for males and females.
 During 2020 specific analyses were carried out at local level applying a Group common methodology.
 The analyses focused on pay equity in terms of gender pay gap for comparable roles (equal pay gap) and on gender balance in terms of gender pay gap across the entire organization, regardless of the roles.
 More informations here.

 We want to ensure a better balance and coexistence between generations at all levels and attract and retain the best talents in the market.
 Therefore, in 2020, we launched Future Owners, a program aimed at retaining professionals aged less than 30 and accelerating their careers.

 These programs are complemented by more than 30 actions launched at local level, such as reverse mentoring, trainee and graduate programs.